 Ms. Bassiri’s matters have been conducted at various seats, governed by a variety of substantive and procedural laws (including those of Austria, Bahrain, Belgium, Egypt, England and Wales, Estonia, Ethiopia, France, Germany, Greece, Italy, Iran, Jersey, Kazakhstan, Latvia, Luxembourg, Mongolia, Netherlands, New York, Romania, Russia, Singapore, Sweden, Switzerland, UAE and Zimbabwe).

 The arbitration community acknowledged Ms. Bassiri’s arbitrator career by describing her as an “elegant and skillful arbitrator” who has deep “experience in international commercial arbitration and construction” disputes and is an “excellent arbitrator; top speaker and extremely knowledgeable in investment arbitration”.
-Ms. Bassiri continues to be “[h]ighly recommended for her leading investment and commercial arbitration expertise”and has been described as a “very smart and hard-working lawyer” and a “brilliant arbitrator”, who is “sharp, quick and attentive to details”, “has an abundance of hands-on experience” and “excellent experience in investment arbitration and energy-related disputes”.
-Who’s Who Legal—Arbitration 2024 states that “Ms. Bassiri is able to handle tricky situations as arbitrator with finesse and sound judgment” and that she is “very experienced in investment arbitration”.
-WWL Lexology 2025 refers toMs.
-Bassiri as "simply brilliant."
+Peers, counsel and arbitrators, describe Ms. Bassiri to be “[h]ighly recommended for her leading investment and commercial arbitration expertise” and as a “very smart and hard-working lawyer” and a “brilliant arbitrator”, who is “sharp, quick and attentive to details”, “has an abundance of hands-on experience” and “excellent experience in investment arbitration and energy-related disputes”.
+Further, “Ms. Bassiri is able to handle tricky situations as arbitrator with finesse and sound judgment”.
 Observers of her work also state that “her skills as an arbitrator are so polished she shines.”
 In 2025, peers have described her as “simply brilliant” and “an excellent practitioner with experience involving Central and Eastern Europe.”
+In the Lexology Index 2026, peers testify that she is “extremely experienced” and has “significant input to the practice of arbitration”, “a clever and well-prepared arbitrator” and “an exceptionally effective communicator”.

 Cologne, Brussels (E-List)